abhinemani/abhinemani.github.io/_posts/_drafts/2016-11-08_A-Poor-Man-s-Hacker-s-Guide-to--Data-Driven--Presentations-b97a16caadf4.md

-# A Poor Man’s Hacker’s Guide to “Data-Driven” Presentations
+# A Poor Man’s Hacker’s Guide to Data-Driven Presentations

 A remember a few years back — well, now, maybe more than a few — while i was working at Code for America, we had the thoughtful idea of…